A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Conclusion

-Moreover, we want to explore whether the derived model can be used to extract realistic 3D tongue motions from real-time 2D \ac{mri} data that was recorded in the mid-sagittal plane.
-In contrast to \ac{ema}, this modality provides us with much more motion information.
-Here, it would also be interesting to investigate different types of dynamic speech, \eg, whispering, shouting, or expressive speech.
-Ultimately, this could lead to a multilinear model that is able to synthesize these different types of speech.
+We are currently preparing a follow-up study to investigate the accuracy of the tongue shape reconstruction from \ac{ema} data, by using \ac{rtmri} as a reference.
+In this context, we think it may also be worthwhile to explore whether the derived model can be used to extract realistic 3D tongue motion from 2D \ac{rtmri} data recorded in the mid-sagittal plane.
+In contrast to \ac{ema}, this modality provides much richer motion information.

+Finally, we could investigate if tongue motion transfer from one speaker to another is possible by adapting the anatomy weights to the new speaker and using the pose weights of the original speaker.
+It would also be interesting to compare different types of dynamic speech, \eg, whispering, shouting, or expressive speech.
+Ultimately, this could lead to a more flexible multilinear model that is able to synthesize these different types of speech.